pofulu/sparkar-bundler/README.md

     └── ...
 ```

-▲ This is the structure that wrapped the sparkar project with a parent directory, it's useful when you want to separate the spark ar project from the original code.
+▲ This is the structure that wrapped the sparkar project with a parent directory, it's useful when you want to separate the spark ar project from the source code.